sborquez/tasks/README.md

    make build-and-push-task
    ```

-   This will build the Docker image for the task and push it to Google Container Registry.
+   This will build the Docker image for the task and push it to the Google Container Registry.
 The task will be registered in Firestore and ready to be used in workflows.
-Depending on the task, this will deploy the task to **Cloud Run Jobs** or **Vertex AI Endpoints**.
+Depending on the task, this will deploy it to **Cloud Run Jobs** or **Vertex AI Endpoints**.

 ## **Add a New Task**

-To add a new task, create a new directory under `tasks/` and implement the task logic in Python.
+To add a new task, create a directory under `tasks/` and implement the task logic in Python.
 You can copy the `hello-world` task as a template for `cpu` tasks, or copy the `whisperx` (`(wip) hello-world-gpu`) task as a template for `gpu` tasks.

 Suppose you want to create a new task called `my-task`:
 1. Copy the `hello-world` task directory to `my-task`: